-Hot Chocolate Bombs are easier to make than you think.
-These gorgeous little spheres of chocolatey goodness are so simple you'll be giving them as gifts all year round.
-In this post I'll teach you how to make Hot Chocolate Bombs as well as some tricks and tips that I learned along the way.
+Hot Chocolate Balls are easier to make than you think.
+These gorgeous little spheres of chocolatey goodness are so simple you'll be giving them as gifts all year round but they're especially perfect for the holiday season.
+In this post I'll teach you how to make Hot Chocolate Balls as well as some tricks and tips that I learned along the way.

-- Chocolate (your favorite kind - I used Milk Chocolate in this recipe)
+- Chocolate (your favorite kind - I used Milk Chocolate melts in this recipe - you can also use a chocolate bar) - do not use candy melts.

 - Hot Chocolate Mix